UWB-ACM/CTCI/Spring-2019/trees_graphs/SOLUTIONS_2019Spring.md

     else:
-        if the queue item is not in the weightsum map: add the queue item to the weightsum and previous-node maps otherwise (the queue item is in the set): if the current path results in smaller weight than what is already recorded: update the weightsum and previous maps with the current values add all neighbors of current queue item to queue return the weightsum map
+        if the queue item is not in the weightsum map: add the queue item to the weightsum and previous-node maps otherwise (the queue item is in the weightsum map): if the current path results in smaller weight than what is already recorded: update the weightsum and previous maps with the current values add all neighbors of current queue item to queue, if not previously visited mark the current node as visited return the weightsum map
 ```